sigp/lighthouse/book/src/mainnet-validator.md

 ```
 and follow the instructions to generate the keys.
 When prompted for a network, select `mainnet` if you want to run a mainnet validator, or select `goerli` if you want to run a Goerli testnet validator.
 A new mnemonic will be generated in the process.

 > **Important note:** A mnemonic (or seed phrase) is a 24-word string randomly generated in the process.
-It is highly recommended writing down the mnemonic and keep it safe offline.
-It is important to ensure that the mnemonic is never stored in any digital form (computers, mobile phones etc) connected to the internet.
+It is highly recommended to write down the mnemonic and keep it safe offline.
+It is important to ensure that the mnemonic is never stored in any digital form (computers, mobile phones, etc) connected to the internet.
 Please also make one or more backups of the mnemonic to ensure your ETH is not lost in the case of data loss.
 It is very important to keep your mnemonic private as it represents the ultimate control of your ETH.

 Upon completing this step, the files `deposit_data-*.json` and `keystore-m_*.json` will be created.
 The keys that are generated from staking-deposit-cli can be easily loaded into a Lighthouse validator client (`lighthouse vc`) in [Step 3](#step-3-import-validator-keys-to-lighthouse).
 In fact, both of these programs are designed to work with each other.